 Dana E. Wright is Associate Professor in the School of Education at Mills College, United States.

-Amanda C. Wager is a Tier II Canada Research Chair in Community Research in Arts, Culture & Education and Professor in the Faculty of Education at Vancouver Island University, Canada.
+Amanda C. Wager is a Canada Research Chair in Community Research in Arts, Culture & Education and Professor in the Faculty of Education at Vancouver Island University, Canada.

 Marit Dewhurst is Director of Art Education and Associate Professor of Art and Museum Education at The City College of New York, United States.